 Pricing: Estimated starting prices range from $1,700/month (small business) to $15,000+/year for mid-market.
 Enterprise plans are custom-quoted.
 Frequent extra charges for upgrades and integrations are common.

 The caveat: Solid enterprise automation for teams with complex workflows and high volume.
-But reviewers consistently flag opaque pricing with frequent upsells, and the platform can feel heavy for teams under 250 employees.
+Reviewers consistently flag opaque pricing with frequent upsells, and the platform can feel heavy for teams under 250 employees.
 Implementation timelines tend to run long.
 Good for large organizations willing to invest in setup.

 7. Humanly - Good for Chatbot-Driven Screening Automation

 Humanly combines conversational AI with interview intelligence.
-Its chatbots handle candidate screening, scheduling, and status updates across website, SMS, and QR codes.
-The platform also includes AI-powered video interviewing and structured interview tools.
+Chatbots handle candidate screening, scheduling, and status updates across website, SMS, and QR codes.
+AI-powered video interviewing and structured interview tools round out the platform.

 Automation coverage: 24/7 chatbot screening across multiple channels, automated interview scheduling, AI video interviewer, interview intelligence and note-taking, DEI-focused conversation design.